-The Cayo District is rich in natural wonders, and in recent years it has become one of the most visited tourist destinations within Belize.
+The Cayo District is rich in natural wonders, and in recent years it has become one of the most visited tourist destinations in Belize.
 With so much to see, there’s no doubt why many visitors flock to this picturesque destination.
-From gorgeous jungle landscapes to numerous family friendly activities, there is much to do in Cayo.
-To make it easy for you, we’ve broken down 5 of the must-see sites you can’t miss out on on your trip to the Cayo District.
+From gorgeous jungle landscapes to numerous family-friendly activities, there is much to do in Cayo.
+To make it easy for you, we’ve broken down 5 of the must-see sites you can’t miss out on your trip to the Cayo District.

-This 45 acre botanic garden is a beautiful place to visit, and it has developed into one of Belize’s most cherished conservation centers.
-As a pioneer in science, learning and an excellent resource for government and other local actors, the Belize Botanic Garden is home to beautiful, rare and endangered plants.
+This 45-acre botanic garden is a beautiful place to visit, and it has developed into one of Belize’s most cherished conservation centers.
+As a pioneer in science, and learning and an excellent resource for government and other local actors, the Belize Botanic Garden is home to beautiful, rare, and endangered plants.
 All in all, it makes it the perfect experience for learning while taking in the breathtaking views of the surroundings.